 '''

+= 5.0

+; Split cylinder 0 radius (nm)

 cyl0-r

-= 5.0

-; Split cylinder 0: pore radius (nm)

-; Split cylinder 0 upper extension (nm)

 cyl0-up

 = 0.75

+; Split cylinder 0 upper extension (nm)

+cyl0-down

 = 0.75

 ; Split cylinder 0 lower extension (nm)

-cyl0-down

 cyl1-r

 = 5.0

 ; same for other channel

 cyl1-up

 = 0.75

 cyl1-down

 = 0.75

-coupl-steps

-= 10

-; Average over these many swap steps

-threshold

-= 1

-; Do not swap if < threshold

 '''

-swap-group identifies the index group of ions that should be involved in the flux and exchange cycles, solvent-group defines the solvent group with which they are swapped.
-The cylinder options only influence the counting of ions, i.e., ions will be counted as having traveled through either channel 0 or channel 1 according to the definition of (channel) cylinder radius, upper and lower extension, relative to the location of the respective split group.
+The cylinder options are used to define virtual geometric cylinders around the channel's pore to track how many ions of which type have passed each channel.
+Ions will be counted as having traveled through a channel according to the definition of the channel's cylinder radius, upper and lower extension, relative to the location of the respective split group.
 This will not affect the actual flux or exchange, but will provide you with the ion permeation numbers across each of the channels.
 Note that an ion can only be counted as passing through a particular channel if it is detected within the defined split cylinder in a swap step.
 If swap-frequency is chosen too high, a particular ion may be detected in compartment A in one swap step, and in compartment B in the following swap step, so it will be unclear through which of the channels it has passed.